In today’s food blog writing post, I will be discussing the importance of authenticity as a blogger.

 If you’ve ever watched a singing or dancing competition television show, you’re familiar with that one piece of advice the judges never fail to give…be authentic.
 Whether they are telling the contestants to sing from the heart, connect with the audience, tap into their emotions, the common denominator is authenticity.

-Any way you look at it, what it boils down to is being yourself.
-We tell our kids, “Be yourself,” all the time.
+What it boils down to is being yourself.
+We tell our kids, “be yourself,” all the time.
 As bloggers, we should take some of our own advice.
 And I know at first, it might be scary to open up and let your personality shine through.
 In fact, I was guilty of not doing this myself when I first started blogging.
 I asked all of my friends and family members to check out my new blog and let me know what they thought.
 I remember my best friend saying, “The writing is good, but it just doesn’t sound like you.”

 I think I was in denial.
 “What is she talking about?
 Of course it’s me!”
 I thought.

 But the truth was that she called me out for being unauthentic.
 The problem was that I was writing the way I was trained to write as a journalist – concise, straight-forward and unbiased.
 My blog posts not only lacked that human connection, but they also lacked me.
-Once I started incorporating my personality into my posts and staying true to myself, my blog became so much better for it.
+Once I started incorporating my personality and my own voice into my posts, my blog became so much better for it.

 You’re writing a blog post, not a report!
 Have fun and let you shine through.
 Your readers are humans, not robots.
 If you connect with them, they will come back and more importantly, keep coming back, post after post.
 But don’t forget, if you’re not authentic, they’ll just move on to another blog.
 And if you think authentic writing is hard, keep in mind that it’s even harder to try and write like somebody else.